ga-curriculum/controlled-forms-in-react-lab/exercise/README.md

 ## What You'll Build

-You're going to create a single component that holds your controlled form as well as bookshelf.
+You will create a single component that holds your controlled form and bookshelf.
 You'll need to utilize the `useState` React hook for your form to work effectively.

 ## Lab exercises

 Before getting started, add the following style rules to `index.css`:

 First, change the existing style rules for `body` to this:

 ```css
 body {
   margin: 0;